Sperm Donor

 • Brief Profiles in donors: free - $10 each

-• Long Profiles on the sperm donor: $5 -$25.
+• Long Profiles on donors: $5 -$25.

 Expect to pay a few hundred dollars no matter which option you choose.
-For a known sperm donor, you still have to foot the bill for testing, and an unknown donor depends on a number of factors, including how much information you want on the sperm donor.
+For a known donor, you still have to foot the bill for testing, and an unknown donor depends on a number of factors, including how much information you want on the donor.

-Pick a Clinic
+Pick a clinic

 There are huge differences in prices, ethics, information, and quality of donors from clinic to clinic.
 Choose carefully and get as much information as possible from several clinics before making a decision.

-Sperm Banks are licensed and accredited, although requirements regarding accreditation and licensing vary from state to state (some states do not require any time type of licensing.)
-There are two national licensing programs that are considered to be the most thorough and stringent: The New York State Department of Health and The American Association of Tissue Banks, according to Sperm Bank Directory.
+There are two national licensing programs that are considered to be the most thorough and stringent: The New York State Department of Health and The American Association of Tissue Banks, according to the Sperm Bank Directory.

 Frozen sperm can be shipped all over the country, so you can use any sperm bank you wish.
 Some states have laws restricting shipment, so that it may need to be shipped to your doctor’s office and not your home.